kaltura/DeveloperPortalDocs/documentation/PlayKit/Known_issues_and_limitations-Android.md

  setContentView();
  ```

-This will make the surfaceView transcluent until the layout is actually created.
+This will make the surfaceView translucent until the layout is actually created.